Another “Kardashian” Divorce – Bruce and Kris Jenner File for Divorce

 When meeting with new clients, we often get asked how long the divorce process will take.
 The answer is that it depends.
 It depends on whether and how quickly the parties are able to reach an agreement.
 If parties are able to reach an agreement like the Jenner’s reportedly did, the process can be quick and painless, or as painless as a divorce can be at least.
 When there is an agreement on all issues, there is no need to file motions with the court, which saves the parties time and money.
 There is also no need for lengthy settlement meetings or trial.
 A trial alone can cost each party tens of thousands of dollars in attorney fees and costs.
 Expert fees add additional significant costs.
 When divorcing parties have come to an agreement prior to or shortly after filing for divorce, the only items remaining to be done are exchanging disclosures (a Schedule of Assets and Debts and an Income and Expense Declaration) and drafting a Stipulated Judgment, or Marital Settlement Agreement.
 All of that can be done fairly quickly, with minimal expense, and with less emotional angst than in a contested divorce.

 At Mello & Pickering, LLP, while we handle many contested divorce cases, we are also able to help parties who have already come to an agreement and simply want to get things finalized.
-Call as at (408) 288-7800 to set up a free 20 minute telephone conference, or schedule a one hour in person meeting to discuss your options.
+Call as at (408) 288-7800 to set up a free consultation, or schedule a one hour in person meeting to discuss your options.